 - Diarrhea is common with antibiotics.
 Rarely, a severe form called C diff–associated diarrhea (CDAD) may happen.
 Sometimes, this has led to a deadly bowel problem.
 CDAD may happen during or a few months after taking antibiotics.
 Call your doctor right away if you have stomach pain, cramps, or very loose, watery, or bloody stools.
 Check with your doctor before treating diarrhea.

-- Liver problems have happened with drugs like this one.
-Sometimes, this has been deadly.
+- Severe and sometimes deadly liver problems have happened with the form of this drug taken by mouth.
 Call your doctor right away if you have signs of liver problems like dark urine, tiredness, decreased appetite, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Raised pressure in the brain has happened with drugs like this one.
 Most of the time, this went back to normal after the drug was stopped.
 Sometimes, loss of eyesight happened and did not go away even after the drug was stopped.
 Call your doctor right away if you have a headache or eyesight problems like blurred eyesight, seeing double, or loss of eyesight.